 Disadvantages of a fixed-price contract

-A fixed-price agreement may be beneficial when it comes to budget control, but it limits the possibilities of the developers in return.
-If you do not know clearly what you want the software to do for you, you will shortly notice this pricing model is:
+A fixed-price agreement may be beneficial when it comes to budget control, but it limits the developers’ possibilities in return.
+If you do not have a clear understanding of what you want the software to do for you, you will quickly notice this pricing model is:

-- inflexible – the software you receive is exactly what you agreed for at the very beginning, which means you cannot change your mind during the development process.
+- inflexible – the software you receive is exactly what you agreed for at the very beginning, which means you cannot adapt during the development process.

 What is a time and material contract

 A time and material (T&M) agreement is completely different from a fixed-price contract as it presupposes billing customers for the amount of hours spent on the project along with the costs of necessary materials.
 Even though the hourly rate of labour is set, it is often difficult to estimate the total cost of the project.
 However, this pricing model offers you much more flexibility when it comes to adjusting requirements and shifting directions.
-You then do not need to provide the software development company with a clear vision.
-It is recommended that a T&M contract is chosen for larger projects, for example a mobile application development, as many unexpected tasks may arise during the development process.
+You do not need to provide the software development company with a clear vision from the offset.
+It is recommended that a T&M contract is chosen for larger projects, such as the development of a mobile application, as many unexpected tasks may arise during the development process.

 Advantages of a time and material contract

-Even though the budget is not fixed, it is highly beneficial and much more productive.
-If you are not certain of your requirements or you wish to be able to modify the scope in the future, a time and material agreement offers:
+Even though the budget is not fixed, this method is highly beneficial and much more productive.
+If you are not certain of your requirements or you want to be able to modify the scope in the future, a time and material agreement offers:

-- flexibility – you can change and add features during the development process, which helps companies with an unclear vision of their product,
+- flexibility – you can change and add features during the development process, which helps companies that have an unclear vision of their product,

 - control – you can constantly follow the progress of the development, which allows you to estimate right away whether the software will meet your needs,